GuideNepalInsuranceTerm InsuranceLife InsurancePersonal Finance

 Two small actions:

-- Call one agent for a pure-term quote on LIC Amulya Jeevan, for that sum assured, for a 30-year term.
+2. Call one agent for a pure-term quote on LIC Amulya Jeevan, for that sum assured, for a 30-year term.
 Use the phrase "pure term, no return of premium."
-The number will usually surprise you in the right direction — and it gives you the floor against which every other quote is measured.
+The number will usually surprise you in the right direction, and it sets the floor against which every other quote gets measured.

 If the math for your specific case is unclear, write to parjanya57@gmail.com.

-This post is a follow-on to health and life insurance basics in Nepal and lives in the protection section of the Nepal Money Basics guide.
+This post follows from health and life insurance basics in Nepal and sits in the protection section of the Nepal Money Basics guide.